shekhars271991/cartnudge/backend/dataplatformservice/SERVICES_PLAN.md

 This document outlines the Data Platform Service architecture.
 The service manages configurations for data models, pipelines, and feature stores.
 Runtime containers are SHARED (multi-tenant) with per-project isolation via routing.

-> **NOTE:** Project/User management is handled by a separate Identity Service (PostgreSQL).
-This service only handles data platform concerns.

 ---

 ## Architecture Overview